basitmanzoor/API-studentManagementSystem/README.md

 <li>age(integer): The age of the student</li>
 </ul>

-GET /getStudentInfo
+<strong>GET /getStudentInfo</strong>
 This endpoint allows you to retrieve information about a student.

 Query Parameters
 The following query parameter is required:

-rollNo (integer): The roll number of the student you want to retrieve information for
+<strong>rollNo (integer)</strong>: The roll number of the student you want to retrieve information for

 # Running the API Locally
 To run this API locally, you will need to have Java and Maven installed on your system.
 Follow these steps:

-Clone this repository to your local machine
+1. Clone this repository to your local machine
-Navigate to the project directory
+2. Navigate to the project directory
-Run the command mvn spring-boot:run
+3. Run the command mvn spring-boot:run
-The API will be accessible at http://localhost:8080 Contributing
+4. The API will be accessible at http://localhost:8080

+# Contributing
 If you find any issues or have suggestions for improving this API, feel free to open an issue or submit a pull request.